moocowmoo/dashman/README.md

 install in the first directory found containing both dashd and dash-cli.
 Multiple wallet directories are not supported.
 The script assumes the host runs a single instance of dashd.

+## restart

+"dashman restart [now]" restarts (or starts) dashd.
+Searches for dash-cli/dashd the current directory, ~/.dash, and $PATH.
+It will prompt to restart if not given the optional 'now' argument.

 # Dependencies